middleman/middlemanapp.com/source/basics/upgrade-v4.html.markdown

 title: Upgrading to v4
 ---

 **The v4 series is currently in beta.
 You don't need to upgrade any time soon, but we'd love extension authors to begin experimenting with the new APIs.
-The current release is `v4.0.0.beta.1`**
+The current release is `v4.0.0.beta.2`** Check the (changelog)[https://github.com/middleman/middleman/blob/master/CHANGELOG.md] for a list of merged changes.

 # Upgrading to v4